quaffpotion/ggt/README.md

   - [x] Read through coloring lemma
   - [ ] Formally define snipping operation
   - [ ] reduction to vertical subpath lemma seems fine, except for small technial details
+    - [x] think about if we truly need edge paths or at least what pathology we're avoiding
-    - [ ] intervals or degenerate intervals in vertical reduction
+    - [x] intervals or degenerate intervals in vertical reduction
+    - [ ] check claim that edgepaths implies preimage is finite union of closed connected sets (possibly degenerate when point is not a vertex)
+    - [ ] reform statement so that new path projects into closed direction
     - [ ] write down exactly why multicolored paths are enough
   - [ ] Read through planar switching lemma
 - [ ] Outline why core is simply connected